Data-Based Decision Making with a Comprehensive Screening and Assessment System

 Why It’s Essential…

-consistent, systematic decisionmaking process that uses valid and reliable data is essential to ensure that systems, instructional practices, interventions and implementation efforts are effective in accelerating all students’ academic proficiency, behavior and social emotional well-being.
+A consistent, systematic decision–making process that uses valid and reliable data is essential to ensure that systems, instructional practices, interventions and implementation efforts are effective in accelerating all students’ academic proficiency, behavior and social emotional well-being.

 Key Features

-• Whether to continue, intensify or exit a student from an intervention; or
+- Whether to continue, intensify or exit a student from an intervention;

 Four Step Problem-Solving Process